ikorason/lazy-swagger-tui/README.md

 - **Panel Switching**: Press `1` to jump to Endpoints panel, `2` to jump to Details panel.
 Or use `Tab`/`Shift+Tab` to cycle through.
 - **Search**: Press `/` and start typing to filter endpoints.
 The filter stays active even after you exit search mode with `Esc`.
 Clear with `Ctrl+L`.
 - **Parameters**: Navigate to the Request tab to configure path and query parameters before executing endpoints.
 Press `e` to edit, `Enter` to confirm.
+- **JSON Body Editing**: For POST/PUT/PATCH endpoints, press `b` in the Request tab to open the body editor.
+Type or paste your JSON, press `Enter` to auto-format and save.
+Invalid JSON is kept as-is without errors.
+- **Body Preview**: The Request tab shows a collapsible body preview (first 5 lines).
+Press `x` to toggle collapse/expand.
 - **Parameter-less Endpoints**: Endpoints without path parameters can be executed immediately with `Space` - no configuration needed!
 - **Compare Responses**: Switch between Headers and Response tabs to inspect different aspects of the API response.
-- **Paste Support**: When entering tokens, URLs, or parameters, you can paste large amounts of text - the app handles it efficiently.
+- **Paste Support**: When entering tokens, URLs, parameters, or JSON bodies, you can paste large amounts of text - the app handles it efficiently.
 - **Grouped Navigation**: In grouped view, press `Space` on a group header to expand/collapse it.
 - **URL Configuration**: The Swagger URL and Base URL are completely independent - set them both correctly for your API.
-- **All Methods**: POST, PUT, and PATCH requests currently send empty JSON body `{}` - body editing coming soon!

 ## Building from Source